Bluetti Power Week: Unleashing Unbeatable Power Solutions For Every Situation

-ac500 LAS VEGAS, NEVADA, USA, September 11, 2023/EINPresswire/ -- In an era where power runs everything from computers to refrigerators and electric vehicles, having a stable supply ensures uninterrupted connectivity and convenience.
-BLUETTI's Power Week sale in September presents a transformative opportunity to enhance the power experience at home or in the great outdoors.
+(MENAFN- PR Newswire) LAS VEGAS, Sept.
+13, 2023 /PRNewswire/ -- In an era where power runs everything from computers to refrigerators and electric vehicles, having a stable supply ensures uninterrupted connectivity and convenience.
+BLUETTI 's Power Week sale in September presents a transformative opportunity to enhance the power experience at home or in the great outdoors.

 Power outages can disrupt daily life and even pose risks, as evidenced by recent prolonged power cuts in the southern U.S., which even resulted in a respirator user's death.
 To counter this challenge, BLUETTI offers the AC300&B300 backup system, giving 3,000W power and a flexible capacity of up to 12,288Wh.
 This system's 24/7 UPS mode swiftly supplies power to critical loads within 20 milliseconds during outages.
 A basic setup can power an 800W AC refrigerator for 12 hours and a 40W CPAP for 260 hours.